 /dev/hugepages, host directory

-/var/run/openvswitch/ (with mandatory trailing slash character) mounted into pod with the volume name
+/var/run/openvswitch/ (with mandatory trailing slash character) mounted into the pod with the volume name

 shared-dir (the name

 userspace-openness network annotation.
-You can find example pod definition with two DPDK ports below:
+Find an example pod definition with two DPDK ports below:

 apiVersion: v1 kind: Pod metadata: name: userspace-example annotations: k8s.v1.cni.cncf.io/networks: userspace-openness, userspace-openness spec: containers: - name: userspace-example image: image-name imagePullPolicy: Never securityContext: privileged: true volumeMounts: - mountPath: /ovs name: shared-dir - mountPath: /dev/hugepages name: hugepages resources: requests: memory: 1Gi limits: hugepages-1Gi: 2Gi command: ["sleep", "infinity"] volumes: - name: shared-dir hostPath: path: /var/run/openvswitch/ - name: hugepages emptyDir: medium: HugePages